 Deferred income taxes arise from temporary differences between the tax and financial statement recognition of revenue and expense.
 In evaluating the Company's ability to recover its deferred tax assets, management considers all available positive and negative evidence, including scheduled reversals of deferred tax liabilities, projected future taxable income, tax planning strategies and recent financial operations.
 In projecting future taxable income, the Company develops assumptions including the amount of future state, federal and foreign pretax operating income, the reversal of temporary differences, and the implementation of feasible and prudent tax planning strategies.
 These assumptions require significant judgment about the forecasts of future taxable income, and are consistent with the plans and estimates that the Company is using to manage the underlying businesses.
 Valuation allowances are recorded as reserves against net deferred tax assets by the Company when it is determined that net deferred tax assets are not likely to be realized in the foreseeable future.
-As of December 31, 2016 and 2015, the Company had recorded valuation allowances of \$11.3 million and \$6.6 million, respectively, as offsets to its deferred tax assets.
+As of December 31, 2017 and 2016, the Company had recorded valuation allowances of \$24.0 million and \$11.3 million, respectively, as offsets to its deferred tax assets.

-At December 31, 2016, foreign subsidiaries had unused operating loss carryovers for tax purposes of approximately\$7.1 million.
-The net operating losses will expire at various dates from 2017 through 2026, with the exception of those in some foreign jurisdictions where there is no expiration.
-At December 31, 2016, the Company had approximately \$13.2 million of foreign tax and withholding credits, most of which expire in 2024.
+At December 31, 2017, foreign subsidiaries had unused operating loss carryovers for tax purposes of approximately\$13.8 million.
+The net operating losses will expire at various dates from 2018 through 2027, with the exception of those in some foreign jurisdictions where there is no expiration.
+As of December 31, 2017, the Company had approximately \$14.6 million of foreign tax and withholding credits.
+Of the \$14.6 million credits, \$14.2 million are foreign tax credits, most of which expire in 2024 and all of which are fully offset by a valuation allowance.